andrius-siup/cherry-on-the-cake/README.md

 ### Site owner/admin user stories

 * As an admin of the website, I want to have access to the add, edit or delete products and blog posts also access to delete user's comments.
-* As an admin of the website, in the My Account icon, I want to see the Product Management link, which will be redirected into Add product page.
+* As an admin of the website, in the My Account icon, I want to see the Product Management link, which will be redirected to Add product page.
 * As an admin of the website, on the Add Product page, I would like to see a user-friendly input form, that I can manually add new products.
 * As an admin of the website, in the Add Product page form, I want to see the form fields:
   * Category